Japan’s bid to cancel residency of foreigners who dodge taxes stirs unease

 A permanent resident, Shearon retired in 2022 and now spends most of his time working on his website RetireJapan, where he offers coaching and financial advice to Japan’s expatriate population.

 “I am not worried about my own status in Japan.
-I have paid all my taxes and I have also been paying into the national health insurance and public pension in Japan since I arrived,” Shearon told Al Jazeera.
+I have paid all my taxes, and I have also been paying into the national health insurance and public pension in Japan since I arrived,” Shearon told Al Jazeera.

 “My main issue at the moment is that the headlines seem to feed a narrative that foreign residents, especially permanent residents, are not paying their fair share.”